 As public awareness about sleep health grew, more people became interested in tracking their sleep habits.
 A number of sleep trackers —or devices that gather data about your sleep — are available for consumers to purchase.
-There are also plenty of sleep apps, which you download onto your smartphone, that can help tell you know when to go to bed and when to wake up and track some sleep data as well.
+There are also plenty of sleep apps, which people download onto their smartphone, that can help tell them know when to go to bed and when to wake up and track some sleep data as well.

 How do sleep trackers and sleep apps work?
 And are they actually reliable?

 According to Northwestern Medicine, here’s what sleep trackers can and can’t do: